Trudeau urges patience, warns against force in rail protests

 Hereditary chiefs in the Wet’suwet’en First Nation oppose the natural gas pipeline through their traditional territory, though it’s received approval from elected band councils.

 Since the Royal Canadian Mounted Police moved in to enforce an injunction and keep the hereditary chiefs and their supporters away from the pipeline work sites, protests by indigenous people and supporters have shut down the CN Rail network in eastern Canada and suspended most Via Rail passenger service.
-CN Rail transports goods worth 250 million Canadian dollars ($188 million) annually across Canada.
+CN Rail said with over 400 trains cancelled during the last week and considering protests at strategic locations on their mainline they had to temporarily lay off about 450 workers in Eastern Canada.

+Dennis Darby, chief executive of the Canadian Manufacturers and Exporters, said the federal government needs to act as some $425 million Canadian (US$320 million) worth of goods are being held up for every day the blockade goes on.

 Trudeau said patience might be in short supply but said that makes it more valuable than ever.
 He said he’s against politicians ordering police to arrest people.